 In the wild excitement of the Atlantic coastline, he captures moments of calm and serenity, the fragmented colours of dawn breaking, viewed from the sea and gazing onto the land.
 He is out there, waiting, watching and photographing while most of us are curled up sleeping on cold winter mornings.
 Imagine giant gliding whales in crystal clear Atlantic depths or world class surfers barrelling inches overhead as George holds his breath for impossible lengths of time dangerously close to the breaking waters.

 It takes more than just an artistic eye to encapsulate this on camera and George lives and breathes his work.
 It is his passion.
 It is his way of life.
-He is an experienced surfer and free-diver and spends every day of the year in the water, preparing, practicing and keeping fit.
+He is an experienced surfer and free-diver and spends every day of the year in the water, preparing, practising and keeping fit.
 He is settled in Lahinch with his young family and together they can be found on any day of the year surfing in the waves or free-diving with dolphins.
 Through the eyes of this talented free-spirit we catch a glimpse at our small island’s immense beauty and can appreciate the transformative effect of nature by appreciating it with him

 Nikon D4s Project